 2. Viking Traders

-Viking Traders based in Saint Lucia was established in 1979 and manufacturers a range of over 100 different award-winning food products, including specially blended herbs and spices, flavorful condiments, baking goods, drinks and gift items.
+Viking Traders based in Saint Lucia was established in 1979 and manufactures a range of over 100 different award-winning food products, including specially blended herbs and spices, flavorful condiments, baking goods, drinks, and gift items.
 Viking Traders produces three hot sauces including its Viking Mild Pepper Sauce and Viking Hot Pepper Sauce which won a Scovie Award in the World’s Best Hot Sauce category.
-The third pepper sauce produced by Viking Traders is the Viking Dam Hot Pepper Sauce which also won a Scovie Award and was first place in the Fiery Food Challenge out of 275 competing pepper sauces from the Caribbean and the United States.
+The third pepper sauce produced by Viking Traders is the Viking Dam Hot Pepper Sauce which also won a Scovie Award and first place in the Fiery Food Challenge out of 275 competing pepper sauces from the Caribbean and the United States.

 The Winfresh brand has only been around since 2009, but the government-owned company was established in 1961 as the Windward Islands Banana Growers Association (WINBAN) by the four banana-producing organizations of Dominica, St. Lucia, Grenada and St. Vincent as a crop insurance scheme.
 The company based in St Lucia rebranded in 2009 as it doesn’t just deal with bananas but now manufacturers a range of food products including premium juices, sauces, cordials, marinades, and pepper jellies.
 Winfresh produces a variety of sweet, spicy and hot pepper sauces to create authentic Caribbean meals.
 The flavored hot sauces from Winfresh includes their Sweet & Spicey Taramind Sauce, Sweet Ginger Hot Sauce, Hot Jalapeno Pepper Sauce, Sweet Jalapeno Hot Sauce, and Hot Caribbean Pepper Sauce.